Learn the common signs of mental illness in adults and adolescents.

 This medication sheet will focus primarily on schizophrenia.
 You can find more information about bipolar disorder here.

-Lurasidone may also be helpful when prescribed “off-label” for major depressive disorder psychosis or agitation associated with dementia.
+Lurasidone may also be helpful when prescribed “off-label” for major depressive disorder or other mental health conditions.
 “Off-label” means that it has not been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 Schizophrenia requires long-term treatment.
 Do not stop taking lurasidone, even when you feel better.